-Can My Kids Choose Which Parent They Want to Live With?
+Can My Child Choose Which Parent To Live With In Texas?

 You’ve heard the rumors—that kids can simply flip a coin and pick a parent in a Texas divorce, but never fear, that’s not how it works.
 Texas family courts always put the best interest of the children first, and there is no specific age in which children are handed the reigns related to this momentous decision.
 While you’ve probably heard that 12-year-olds can make such decisions in Texas, that’s not the case.